 13. Have some Mediterranean treats at Greek Fest

-From May 24 to 26, enjoy a celebration of Greek culture at the New Orleans Greek Festival, put on at Holy Trinity Greek Orthodox Cathedral by its congregation.
-You’ll sample delicious Greek food like goat burgers and feta fries, learn Greek dances and sample ouzo, a Greek liquor.
+From May 22 to 24, enjoy a celebration of Greek culture at the New Orleans Greek Festival, hosted at Holy Trinity Greek Orthodox Cathedral by its congregation.
+Sample delicious Greek food like goat burgers and feta fries, learn Greek dances and sample ouzo, a traditional Greek liquor.

 14. Get scared at Overlook Film Festival

-Like horror flicks?
-You’ll enjoy watching some at the Overlook Film Festival from May 30 to June 2 in the French Quarter.
+Love horror movies?
+You’ll enjoy watching some at the Overlook Film Festival from May 28 to May 31 in the French Quarter.
 This historic neighborhood is rumored to house ghosts, curses, and various spooky sightings and legends, and is the perfect backdrop for this horrifying festival.

 15. Cool off with a Snowball

-Grab a spoon, slurp through a straw, or rock the spoon and the straw — there is no wrong way to dive into this cool, icy treat.
-Locals have passionate arguments over which stand has the most pillowy-soft ice.
+Grab a spoon, slurp through a straw, or rock the spoon and the straw — there is no wrong way to dive into this cool, icy, delicious treat.
+Locals have passionate debates over which stand has the most pillowy-soft ice.
 Try them all out and decide for yourself!